xpgram/advance-wars/src/00 - Todo List.md

 - [ ] AnimateStandbyEvents should handle unit explosions; gas-empty air and naval units need to blow up all the same.
 AnimateBattle (will never be filled in) would handle the cutscene battle, then.
 It probably needs to go before standby, in that case.
 Luckily that's really easy to do with the new queueing system.

-- [ ] I totally forgot I haven't added rank ups.
+- [x] I totally forgot I haven't added rank ups.
 That would be mad easy.

 - [ ] UnitDetail Window
-- [ ] Switchable with Y.
+- [ ] Switchable with Button.Y / Key.C.

 - [ ] Target Reticle around Battleships.
 - [ ] Enable move and attack.